Koernerbrot/angular-phrase/README.md

 # this fork

-This was mainly created to provide the possibility to configure the value of the 'autoLowercase' parameter.
+This fork was mainly created to provide the possibility to configure the value of the 'autoLowercase' parameter.

+    myApp.value("phraseAutoLowercase", true);

+or

+    myApp.value("phraseAutoLowercase", false);

 --------------------------------------------------------------------------------------------------------------------------------------------------------